iemilov/caafs-platform/README.md

 6. **Test the application**:

-After the initial deployment an admin username "admin@mail.com" is automatic created.
+After the initial deployment an admin username "**admin@mail.com**" is automatic created.
 In order to use the exposed APIs you will need to get a token first.
 Make a post request to http://localhost:8001/api/login.
 You are free to use any tool for testing RESTful APIs.
-If you want it to test it on the browser ogo to http://localhost:8001/docs/#!/Users/loginPost an put the following body in the authentication text box:
+If you want it to test it on the browser go to http://localhost:8001/docs/#!/Users/loginPost an put the following body in the authentication text box: use the **initialAdminPassword** created in [step 13](https://github.com/iemilov/Caarth-Platform-Playground/wiki#step-13-configure-application-parameters)

 ```
 {
   "username": "admin@mail.com",
-  "password": "intial password from Step 13 for the application settings and config.js"
+  "password": "intial password"
 }
 ```